curveservices/mini-message-board/README.md

 10. Add an “open” button or link next to every message to open a new page with the message details.

 ## Extra
+From Lesson [Using PostgreSQL](https://www.theodinproject.com/lessons/nodejs-using-postgresql) I was told to go back to this project and implement it with a PostgreSQL db and pg.
+- Deploy a new db on a hosting service you choose, and obtain its connection information.
+I used railway Postgres
+- Create a messages table, populate it with data if you wish.
+This should be done via a script.
+- Add the necessary environment variables, create a pool, and implement the required db functions.
 -  Styling added

 ## Languages & Tools